SpaceX unfazed as Starship launch ends in explosion | DW | 10.12.2020

 Starship is just a part of the vessel which is planned to take people on trips to Mars with the entire rocket set to stand at 394 feet tall.

-Musk has optimistically predicted that the company will be able to land a human on Mars in six years — "If we get lucky four years."
+Musk has optimistically predicted that the company will be able to land a human on Mars in six years — "If we get lucky, maybe four years."

 ab/rc (dpa, Reuters, AP)